 Aside from a plunging housing market, nothing reduces the value of a property quicker than unattractive or unsafe grounds.
 In particular, concrete slabs and surfaces that are cracked or uneven can give the impression that a home is run down or not maintained.
-While living in the great state of Texas has a number of perks, we unfortunately have many conditions that can lead to your concrete settling which may or may not have anything to do with how well you maintain your property.
+While living in the great state of Texas has a number of perks, we unfortunately have many conditions that can lead to your concrete settling and sinking which will result in uneven concrete slabs and surfaces.
+This may or may not have anything to do with how well you maintain your property.

 At Tilted Concrete Solutions, we believe that every homeowner deserves beautiful and safe concrete surfaces, and we provide the Houston area with industry-leading concrete leveling services.
 If you have an unsafe, unsightly sinking driveway, patio, or sidewalk, contact us to learn more about how you can benefit from our services!
 In the meantime, let’s take a look at a few of the leading causes for settled, uneven cement slabs.

 Poor Installation Method or Materials

 Concrete is heavy, and when the ground it’s poured on is not properly prepared, it’s only a matter of time before the cement starts shifting and settling.
 As such, geographic location and soil conditions play a big part in choosing the right concrete mix for a job and knowing how to prepare the area for the weight of cement, no matter how big or small the slab is.
 For example, if you live in a very cold, dry environment, you’re likely to need a different composition of concrete mix than you would in a hot, and humid location like Texas.